 In the traditional Chilean culture, they have a specific name for them, “cuy.”

-In the ancient traditional Chilean Andean culture, guinea pigs were important for their meat, fur, and medical value.
+In ancient Chilean Andean culture, guinea pigs were important for their meat, fur, and medical value.

-Guinea pigs have become widely used as laboratory animals in modern western medicine.
+Guinea pigs later became widely used as laboratory animals in modern western medicine.
+That’s where the phrase “being a guinea pig” comes from.

 That means that guinea pigs are active at dawn and dusk and sleep for brief periods during the rest of the day (and night).

-Guinea pigs can tolerate temperatures between 65 to 75 degrees Fahrenheit and they are comparatively more tolerant to cold than heat.
+Guinea pigs can tolerate temperatures between 65 to 75 degrees Fahrenheit and they’re comparatively more tolerant to cold than heat.

-Like chinchillas, guinea pigs cannot tolerate excessive dampness.
+Like chinchillas, guinea pigs can’t tolerate excessive dampness.

 Chinchilla vs. Guinea Pig Health